 DIY fireplace mantel

-How to Build a DIY Fireplace Mantel: Step-by-Step Guide
+How to Build a DIY Fireplace Mantel With a Hidden Outlet! (updated 2025)

 What’s a fireplace without a mantel?
-While building my own fireplace from scratch, I knew a DIY fireplace mantel would take my stone fireplace to the next level.
-Not only is it perfect for everyday décor, but it also serves as the perfect spot for holiday decorating, especially at Christmas.
+When I built my fireplace from the ground up, I knew a custom DIY fireplace mantel would completely elevate the look.
+It’s not just for everyday décor (although I do love styling it year-round)—it also becomes the focal point for holidays, especially Christmas.

 ✅ Customizable: Make it the perfect size and style for your space.